Back to Blog

 Code search is not codebase understanding

 Modern AI tools use code search internally.
 They index your files, find relevant functions, and pull them into the prompt.
-This works well for targeted questions: “find the function that handles user authentication,” or “show me where we define the Order model.”
+This works for targeted questions: “find the function that handles user authentication,” or “show me where we define the Order model.”

 The manual approach and why it breaks